 The collection of progress monitoring data is an ongoing process.
 Data is collected continuously throughout instruction as observations are taken.
 Consistent progress monitoring results in a systematic, quantitative, and objective reporting of the child’s progress in the form of concrete evidence.

-How Quarterly Progress Monitoring in IEPs Helps
+How Does Quarterly Progress Monitoring in an IEP Help?

 Quarterly progress monitoring helps students and parents because it provides meaningful and measurable data and insights on the child’s progress.

 Specifically, quarterly progress monitoring in IEPs benefits both the child and the IEP Team as it:

 - Measures student progress by tracking collected data points

 - Documents efforts provided to meet the student’s IEP goals

 Measures student progress by tracking collected data points

 Progress monitoring is essential in special education classrooms, which offers a higher degree of accountability compared to traditional general education settings.